 Varvakios Central Market

-To say Varvakios Central Market is a “lesser-known” sight would be an inaccurate statement; it’s the city’s largest food market.
+To say Varvakios Central Market is a “lesser-known” sight would be inaccurate; it’s the city’s largest food market.
 But it is kind of overshadowed by the flea market, which is right off Monastiraki Square.
 Varvakios Market is less than a ten-minute walk from the square, straight up Athinas Street.
-Open Monday through Saturday from 8 am–6 pm, take a stroll through and enjoy!
+Open Monday through Saturday from 8 a.m. to 6 p.m., stroll through and enjoy!

-When asking about things to do on the Greek mainland, you’ll hear lots of recommendations for Metéora.
-Because it’s incredible.
-Metéora translates to “suspended rocks” and is named for its steep, sandstone towers.
-The site was first used as a religious getaway in AD 985 and two dozen monasteries were built thereafter.
+When asking about things to do on the Greek mainland, you’ll hear many recommendations for Metรฉora โbecause it’s incredible.
+Metรฉora translates to “suspended rocks” and is named for its steep sandstone towers.
+The site was first used as a religious getaway in AD 985, and two dozen monasteries were built thereafter.

-All but six monasteries have since fallen into ruin, but you can tour each of them.
-Stairs have been carved into the rock to get visitors up the mountainsides, so get ready for some serious trekking.
+All but six monasteries have since fallen into ruin, but you can tour each one.
+Stairs have been carved into the rock to lead visitors up the mountainsides, so prepare for some serious trekking.

 Roussanou Monastery

-I didn’t get to tour all the monasteries, but of the ones I did do, Roussanou was my favorite.
-Partly because it’s now run by nuns (#girlpower), but also because of the insane frescoes inside the chapel.
+I didn’t get to tour all the monasteries, but of the ones I did, Roussanou was my favorite.
+This is partly because it’s now run by nuns (#girlpower) and also because of the insane frescoes inside the chapel.
 You have to cross a bridge from one rock spire to another to access the front entrance, so that’s fun, too.

 The Peloponnese

-A lot of people might underestimate the Peloponnese peninsula, but I found it to be super charming.
+Many might underestimate the Peloponnese peninsula, but I found it charming.
 My dad and I took a day trip from Athens with Eudaimonia Private Tours and had an incredible time touring the mountain villages.
-While all the stops were excellent, I’ve outlined my personal, Peloponnese favorite things to do on the Greece mainland here.
+While all the stops were excellent, I’ve outlined my favorite Peloponnese things to do on the mainland of Greece.

 Prodromou Monastery

-We’re hiking back up the gorge trail after a couple tsipouro shots, and we run into a monk walking a donkey (who’s wearing a pack).
+After a couple of tsipouro shots, we’re hiking back up the gorge trail, and we run into a monk walking a donkey (who’s wearing a pack).
 I’m shimmying around the outside of them on the trail’s edge when the donkey shifts his footing.
 His big belly swung the pack right into me, knocking me off balance.
-I would literally have gone tumbling down the cliffside—however far down—if it weren’t for my dad.
+I would literally have gone tumbling down the cliffsideโhowever far downโif it weren’t for my dad.
 Out of nowhere, he snatched my arm.
-Something about parents—no matter how old you are (or they are), they still have those superhuman, parental reflexes.
+Something about parentsโno matter how old you are (or they are), they still have those superhuman parental reflexes.

-Should you also want to get a little tipsy with a monk, and have a memorable incident with a donkey, Prodromou Monastery is the place for you.
+If you also want to get a little tipsy with a monk and have a memorable incident with a donkey, Prodromou Monastery is the place for you.
 You could also go to see this insanely awesome monastery built into the side of a cliff.
-Prodromou is open daily, from 8 am–1 pm and 5–7:45 pm.
-On Saturdays and Sundays, it opens at 5:30 am.
+Prodromou is open daily from 8 a.m. to 1 p.m. and 5 p.m. to 7:45 p.m.
+On Saturdays and Sundays, it opens at 5:30 a.m.

 Stemnitsa Village